Kapil Dev Tripathi appointed Secretary to President Kovind

-Kapil Dev Tripathi was on Monday appointed as the Secretary to President Ram Nath Kovind, according to a Personnel Ministry order.
-Tripathi, a 1980 batch IAS (retired) officer of Assam-Meghalaya cadre, is at present the chairman of Public Enterprises Selection Board (PESB).
-The Appointments Committee of the Cabinet headed by Prime Minister Narendra Modi has appointed Tripathi as Secretary to Kovind on contract basis, for a term co-terminus with the tenure of the President, it said.
+Kapil Dev Tripathi was appointed as the Secretary to President Ram Nath Kovind on Monday, according to a Personnel Ministry order.
+The Appointments Committee of the Cabinet headed by Prime Minister Narendra Modi has appointed Tripathi as the Secretary to Kovind on contract basis, for a term co-terminus with the tenure of the president, it said.
+Tripathi, a 1980 batch (retired) IAS officer of Assam-Meghalaya cadre, is at present the chairman of Public Enterprises Selection Board (PESB) that does top level recruitment in central public sector enterprises.

+He will take over the charge from incumbent Sanjay Kothari who is tipped to be the chief of the probity watchdog Central Vigilance Commission (CVC), officials said.
+Kothari, a 1978 batch (retired) IAS officer of Haryana cadre, was appointed as the secretary to the president in July 2017.

+Incidentally, he was also then working as the chairman of the PESB.
+His last posting in the service was as the secretary in the Department of Personnel and Training (DoPT).
+Kothari was reportedly shortlisted as the Central Vigilance Commissioner in February this year by a high-powered panel headed by the prime minister.
+However, no official order has been issued in this regard.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)